Thnks fr th Mmrs: Overview

 In an interview with Genius, bassist Pete Wentz explained that the song revolves around the theme of a broken relationship, but also contains critical commentary towards society's obsession with fame.

 The title, "Thnks fr th Mmrs" is the words "thanks for the memories" after having been disemvowelled.
-The title's removal of vowels comes as a facetious nod at Fall Out Boy's record company, who had asked them to shorten their often verbose song titles.
+The title's removal of vowels comes as a facetious nod at record label Island Records, who had asked them to shorten their often verbose song titles.
 The line that appears near the end of each chorus, "He tastes like you, only sweeter", is a line from the play and film Closer.

-The song is featured in a Track Pack for Band Hero and Guitar Hero 5, and also available for DLC on the video game series Lips, Rocksmith, Rock Band 3 and Beat Saber.
-It is also featured on the game Boogie Superstar for the Wii.

 Chart performance

 The song peaked outside of the top 10 at No. 11 on the U.S. Billboard Hot 100, nine places lower than previous single "This Ain't a Scene, It's an Arms Race".
-It was later certified Gold by the Recording Industry Association of America (RIAA), denoting the shipment of 500,000 copies, although it is eligible for a double platinum certification, having sold 2,527,000 copies in the US as of February 2014.
+It was later certified six-times Platinum by the Recording Industry Association of America (RIAA), denoting the shipment of 6,000,000 copies, as well as selling 2,527,000 digital copies in the US as of February 2014.
 The song also peaked at No. 19 the U.S. Modern Rock Tracks and No. 13 on the Mainstream Top 40.

-In Australia, "Thnks fr th Mmrs" reached a peak of No. 3 on the ARIA chart, after initially peaking at No. 4, making it the band's highest charting song in that region and the second top 10 hit single from Infinity on High there.
+In Australia, "Thnks fr th Mmrs" reached a peak of No. 3 on the ARIA chart, after initially peaking at No. 4, making it the band's highest-charting song in that region and the second top 10 hit single from Infinity on High there.
 It was certified Platinum by the Australian Recording Industry Association (ARIA) for the shipment of 70,000 units.
 In the UK, the track peaked at No. 12, making it another top 20 hit for the band there.
-Since 2007, "Thnks fr th Mmrs" has sold over 200,000 copies to date becoming one of the band's biggest selling singles in the UK.
+Since 2007, "Thnks fr th Mmrs" has sold over 200,000 copies to date, becoming one of the band's biggest selling singles in the UK.
 In New Zealand, the song placed at No. 11.
 In Ireland the track came in at No. 17.